 A few years ago, the GED exam test was updated entirely and built up from the ground to get in line with employment market requirements and the Common Core Education Standards.

-Since a GED can be earned by taking a series of tests that will take a little over 7 hours to complete rather than spending some four years in high school, it may not be seen, by some employers and schools, as an indication of academic perseverance.
+Since a “GED” can be earned by taking a series of tests that will take a little over 7 hours to complete rather than spending some four years in high school, it may not be seen, by some employers and schools, as an indication of academic perseverance.

 On the contrary, some schools and employers see a GED as a lack thereof and regard GED holders’ skills and academic perseverance to be not on par with those of traditional high school graduates.

 Students who have that opportunity should strongly consider completing their regular high school education rather than getting a GED.
+Underage GED applicants (in most states, those ages 16 and 17) may also qualify for GED testing if they hold an age waiver, are officially no longer in high school and have parental consent.

-All branches of the military favor high school grads over GED holders and there are also still colleges and universities that treat GED holders somewhat differently in their application procedures.
+All branches of the military favor high school grads over GED holders, and there are also still colleges and universities that treat GED holders somewhat differently in their application procedures.

-The GED exam must be taken entirely on a computer and this makes actually a lot of sense because, in the contemporary job market, you can hardly find an entry-level position that doesn’t require some level of computer literacy and keyboarding skills.
+The GED exam must be taken entirely on a computer, and this actually makes a lot of sense because, in the contemporary job market, you can hardly find an entry-level position that doesn’t require some level of computer literacy and keyboarding skills.

 So now you know what the acronym GED stands for.
 There are quite a few other ways in which the acronym is used, such as General Equivalency Degree or things alike, but the only proper meaning of the acronym is General Education Development.